Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah and its opponents have combined to score more than 59 points in six of nine games this season.
+- Utah has combined with its opponents to score more than 59 points in six of nine games this season.

-- Oregon and its opponents have combined to score more than 59 points in five of 10 games this season.

 - The combined points per game average of the two teams, 71, is 12.0 points greater than Saturday's over/under.